rhysf/Diamond2GO/README.md

 * test_enrichment.pl — perform GO enrichment tests

+* make_new_database.sh — make new D2GO database

 ## Updates

+* 13th July 2025.
+Support for Docker included.
 * 8th July 2025.
 Uploaed a new wrapper script that attempts to run all commands to make a new d2go database file from scratch: make_new_database.sh